Weaver Birds on Nests

 black headed weaver

 The black headed weaver.
 Did you know?
-These are also known as Village weavers and yellow backed weavers.
+These are also known as Village weavers and yellow-backed weavers.

 These are well known for the construction of very complex grass nests.

-This could be through their, sound, nests and so much more as seen below:
+This could be through their sound, nests, and so much more, as seen below:

 • They mostly feed on insects, seeds, nectar and fruits.

 • They do nest in large groups.
-For Example, In a tree there will be over 150 nests.
+For Example, in a tree, there will be over 150 nests.

 • The male weavers are responsible for building the nests so as to attract females.

-• The female weaver lays 2 to 4 eggs on which she sits and incubates for 14 days.
+• The female weaver lays 2 to 4 eg, gs on which she sits and incubates for 14 days.

-• On hatching, the mother weaver will fully be responsible for feeding and protecting the young weavers.
+• On hatching, the mother weaver will be fully responsible for feeding and protecting the young weavers.

 Contact Us Today